Carter-75/doomlings/HOW_TO_UPDATE.md

 This file contains the step-by-step workflow for creating a new version of your app for the Google Play Store after you have made changes to the code.

+**Important:** Before the final step, ensure your `doomlings-companion-key.keystore` is in the `android/app/` directory and that you have filled in your passwords in the `android/keystore.properties` file.

 ---

 ### The Update Workflow